 Role of CEO in Compensation Decisions.
-After the end of the 2010 fiscal year, the compensation committee and the CEO discussed our business performance, his performance and his evaluation of and equity compensation and cash bonus recommendations for the other executive officers and certain other members of senior management.
-The compensation committee approved the bonuses and equity awards for the executive officers and certain other members of senior management, other than the CEO.
-The compensation committee, without the CEO present, determined the CEO's bonus award.
+After the end of the 2011 fiscal year, the compensation committee and the CEO discussed our business performance, his performance and his evaluation of and 2012 equity compensation and 2011 cash bonus recommendations for the other executive officers and certain other members of senior management.
+The compensation committee approved the bonuses and equity awards (where applicable) for our former CEO, the executive officers and certain other members of senior management, other than the CEO.
+The compensation committee, without the CEO present, determined the CEO's 2011 bonus award.
+In early 2011, our former CEO similarly provided an evaluation and recommendation for 2011 equity awards to the other named executive officers.
+The compensation committee takes into consideration such recommendations but makes the final decisions on compensation as it deems appropriate.

 Role of Consultants and Advisors in Compensation Decisions.
 The compensation committee has the authority to retain and terminate an independent third-party compensation consultant and to obtain independent advice and assistance from internal and external legal, accounting and other advisors.
-During 2010, the compensation committee utilized the services of two executive compensation consulting firms, Frederic W. Cook & Co., Inc. ("F. W. Cook") and Hewitt India ("Hewitt").
-Both consultants were engaged by and reported directly to the compensation committee.
+During 2011, the compensation committee utilized the services of an executive compensation consulting firm, Frederic W. Cook & Co., Inc. ("F. W. Cook").
 F.W.
-Cook did not provide any other services to the Company in 2010.
-In 2010, in addition to its services for the compensation committee, Hewitt assisted the Company with a review of India market practices with respect to employee benefits.
+Cook was engaged by and reported directly to the compensation committee.
+F.W.
+Cook did not provide any other services to the Company in 2011.